Language and ConsistencyBy Jeff Bryan

 – Dr. Chris Peterson, Character Strengths and Virtues

-Through consistent exposure to the character strengths vocabulary in the classroom, at the lunch table, and at home, students will be able to internalize the importance of character in themselves and others.
-By helping students stop, reflect, and recognize their own strengths, they will have an increased sense of self-awareness and develop authentic self-confidence.
+Through consistent exposure to the character strengths vocabulary in the classroom, at the lunch table, and at home, students can internalize the importance of character in themselves and others.
+By helping students stop, reflect, and recognize their strengths, they will have an increased sense of self-awareness and develop authentic self-confidence.
 Through an outward focus on the Other People Mindset, students will better identify, appreciate, and articulate the strengths in others.
 The combination of increased self-awareness and self-confidence with better understanding and appreciating other people will foster enhanced social intelligence, greater empathy, and stronger relationships across the school.
 Through these relationships, which will include student-to-student, student-to-teacher, and student-to-administrator, classrooms and schools will develop a stronger sense of community.